sttp-book/sttp-book/chapters/pragmatic-testing/design-for-testability.md

 - **Static methods and testability**: As we have seen before, static methods adversely affect testability, as they can not be stubbed easily.
 Therefore, a good rule of thumb is to avoid the creation of static methods whenever possible.
 Exceptions to this rule are utility methods.
 As we saw before, utility methods are often not mocked.

-If your system has to depend on a specific static method, e.g., because it comes with the framework your software depends on, adding an abstraction on top of it, similar to what we did with the `Calendar` class in the previous chapter, might be a good decision to facilitate testability.
+If your system has to depend on a specific static method, e.g. because it comes with the framework your software depends on, adding an abstraction on top of it, similar to what we did with the `Calendar` class in the previous chapter, might be a good decision to facilitate testability.

 The same recommendation applies when your system needs code from others or external dependencies.
 Again, creating layers/classes that abstract away the dependency might help you in increasing testability.